 Do not drink tap water.
 Fill your water bottles for brushing your teeth.
 Carry your water bottle at all times.
 Bottled water will be plentiful.

 IMMUNIZATIONS & MEDICATIONS

-- Hepatitis A
+• Hepatitis A

-- Hepatitis B
+• Hepatitis B

 You must have a valid passport.
 Please make sure that it is valid for a minimum of 7 months (from date of trip), as they will not let you leave the country or return if it expires in less than 6 months.
 NOTE: Bring two clear copies of your passport with you on the trip.
 During the trip we will keep one copy and you will keep the other.

 WHAT TO BRING (In Your Carry on Bag)

-- Reusable water bottles
+• Reusable water bottle

-- Shoes- shower shoes, dress shoes, sandals and tennis shoes (The terrain can be rough so you will want sturdy walking shoes)
+• Shoes- shower shoes, dress shoes, sandals and tennis shoes (The terrain can be rough so you will want sturdy walking shoes)

-- Bedding is provided (Bringing your own sleep sack is optional)
+• Bedding is provided (Bringing your own sleep sack is optional)

 • Camera and memory cards, batteries, and charger

-- Glasses/Contacts (even if usually only wear contacts bring prescription glasses)
+• Glasses/Contacts (even if usually only wear contacts bring prescription glasses)

-- Jacket – light weight jacket and rain coat or poncho
+• Jacket – light weight jacket and rain coat or poncho

-- Hand sanitizer
+• Hand sanitizer

-Please remember if you are carrying any gels, liquids, etc. they must be 3.4 oz. or less and put into a quart-size zip lock bag; one quart-size zip lock bag per carry-on.
+Please remember if you are carrying on any gels, liquids, etc. they must be 3.4 oz. or less and put into a quart-size zip lock bag; one quart-size zip lock bag per carry-on.
 When you get to the airport at the security check-in they will ask that you take out liquids for inspection.

 Each person is allowed to check-in one 50 lb. bag at no cost in addition to their carry-on.
-A 2nd bag costs $30 to check.
-The bag(s) should be packed with items for the children.
-We ask that you pack one 50 lb. bag per person.
-Your trip leader will also let you know in advance if there are particular needs to meet with your check-in bag(s).
-To make bag retrieval at the PAP airport easier, please put a piece of duct tape on each checked bag and write “HOPE” on it.
+A 2nd bag will cost.
+The bag should be packed with items for the children or other suggested supplies.
+Your trip leader will also let you know in advance if there are particular needs to meet with your check-in bag.
 NOTE: WE WILL LET YOU KNOW PRIOR TO THE TRIP WHAT ITEMS ARE MOST NEEDED.